Articles in this section

 6. Click Create work order.

-NOTE for 3PLs: When creating a work order on behalf of a 3PL client, ignore the prompt below and select Create work order.
-No approval is required from the client and the work order will be created with an In Progress status.
+Note for 3PLs: When creating a work order on behalf of a 3PL client, ignore the Awaiting Approval prompt and select Create work order.
+No client approval is required.
+The work order is created with an In Progress status.

 Awaiting approval prompt shown when creating a work order on behalf of a 3PL client